Floquet-Engineering Weyl Points and Linked Fermi Arcs from Straight Nodal Lines

 Crystalline symmetries can enforce nodal lines to be straight~\cite{Li2017SNL,Liu2021SNL,Wu2021SNL,Wang2022SNL,Fernandes2024,He2024SNL,Tang2024,Wang2025SNL,Zhuang2025SNL}.
 However, research on Floquet Weyl points (FWPs) arising from nodal lines has thus far been confined to curved cases~\cite{yan2016tunable,Chan2016type,Narayan2016,Taguchi2016,Yan2017Weyl,Ezawa2017FWSM,Chen2019FWSM,Du2022FWSM,Liu2025FWSM}.
 This restriction stems from the fact that a straight nodal line (SNL) effectively represents a stack of 2D Dirac points along a specific momentum direction.
 Since these Dirac points are identical, CPL affects them uniformly---either gapping all of them simultaneously or leaving the entire stack unaffected (as demonstrated below).
 Consequently, this uniform response prevents the generation of FWPs from SNLs [illustrated in Fig.~\ref{fig1}(c)].
 In this work, we demonstrate that this paradigm undergoes a dramatic transformation when multiple SNLs intersect.
 Beyond the unexpected emergence of FWPs, we discover an extraordinary characteristic of the resulting Fermi-arc surface states: they span the entire surface Brillouin zone (BZ), forming an intricately linked structure---a phenomenon never before observed in either static or Floquet Weyl semimetals.
-This unprecedented feature originates from a nontrivial pattern in the layer Chern numbers.
-We note that linked Fermi loops have recently been experimentally realized in photonic 3D Chern insulators~\cite{Liu2022Chern}.
-However, a crucial distinction exists between these fully gapped Chern insulators and our Floquet Weyl semimetals.
-In the former, the layer Chern numbers remain constant along a specific momentum direction, whereas in the latter, they exhibit sign reversal.
 We also investigate the anomalous Hall effect in this system, uncovering a strong dependence on the propagation direction of the incident light.

 {\it A single SNL under CPL irradiation.---}To appreciate the striking difference between isolated and intersected SNLs, we first show the effect of CPL on an isolated SNL.
 Specially, we consider the following continuum model: